1120 SW Fifth Ave, Suite 800, Portland, OR 97204

 The project was developed in 2012 after a 16-month public involvement process to identify how to make N. Williams Avenue a safer place for all travelers and to address longstanding community concerns over pedestrian safety in particular.

 Safety improvements will benefit all travelers, and changes will affect the look of the street and traffic flow for all travelers.
-These are the highlights, which also can be viewed on this map.
+View the changes below and on this map.

-* 5 crossings will be upgraded with curb extensions and painted crosswalk markings.
+* Five crossings will be upgraded with curb extensions and painted crosswalk markings.
 The crosswalks are at N Tillamook, Page, Stanton, Failing and Going streets.

 * A new traffic signal will be installed at N. Cook Street